 Newton’s third law of motion also comes into play in generating the lift.
 Air is a fluid, like water.
 The airflow from the rotors pushes downwards, creating the ‘action’.
 The ‘reaction’ is the lift.

-Before you make your way to flying, it is important to do some important checks to make sure you have the best flying experience.
+Before you make your way to learning how to fly RC planes, it is important to do some important checks to make sure you have the best flying experience.

 - Make sure your battery is charged properly.
 This is important not only to have a long lasting flying experience when you head out, but also to ensure that your batteries last in the long run.